 There is a knock at the door.
 For some unaccountable reason, I think it might be four men dressed in ecclesiastical robes.
 But it is my friend, Jack.
-Jack tells me that he is having trouble with the Internet.
-He logs on, type in an address, let us say ‘ebay,’ and this opens up dozens of windows and each time he closes one down it generates another two.
+Jack tells me he is having trouble with the Internet.
+He logs on, type in an address for instance ebay and this opens up dozens of windows and each time he closes one down it generates another two.

 ‘Oh!
-I just put a hammer through the screen on mine,’ said Jack.
+I just put a hammer through the screen on mine,’ Jack says.

-‘Anyway apart from that, Jack, I think that I’ve split, or multiplied,’ I confide.
+‘Anyway apart from that, Jack, I think that I’ve split, or multiplied,’ I say.

 I can tell that Jack is surprised, although he is doing his best not to show it.